Skip to main content

 The Verdict

 If you want smart irrigation under $100 in an Alexa or Google household, the Orbit B-hyve Smart Sprinkler Controller checks the boxes that matter.
-The 7.5 reflects EPA-verified 20% savings, the easiest install in the roundup, and weather-adaptive scheduling.
+The 7.5 reflects EPA-verified 20% savings, a straightforward 30-minute DIY install, and weather-adaptive scheduling.
 Trade-offs: no HomeKit and a less aggressive rain-skip than Rachio's.

 Best for Large Properties: Rachio 3 Smart Sprinkler Controller (16-Zone)